What Do Veterinarians Do? Career Ideas for Life After Vet School!

 - Specialize in internal medicine.
 Dr. Slade specializes in internal medicine at the Animal Medical Center in NYC.
 He is board certified (DACVIM), through the American College of Veterinary Internal Medicine.
 This requires a residency in Small Animal Internal Medicine.
 What does a veterinarian who specializes in internal medicine do?
 This will all depend on the interests of the veterinarian.
 Dr. Slade’s interests lie within gastroenterology, hepatology, endocrinology, and immunology.
 He has provided my own dog Sherlock who has had a disorder in his urinary system, with a better quality of life.
 Sherlock has not able to empty his bladder on his own and needed physical help with 2-3 daily catheter insertions.
 This required 2 people to do.
 With Dr. Slade’s suggestion, Sherlock has been placed with a percutaneous cystotomy tube.
 This permanent tube will allow us to drain his bladder more often.
 Without Dr. Slade’s board-certified expertise, I might not have had a solution for Sherlock’s unfortunate situation.
 Dr. Slade is able to use an investigative mind and help solve unique cases that have to do with the internal anatomy and physiology of animals.

 - Open your own hospice practice.
-Dr. Dani McVety and Dr. Gardner became business partners and opened up Lap of Love, which is now a national pet hospice practice.
+Dr. Dani McVety and Dr. Gardner became entrepreneur business partners and opened up Lap of Love, which is now a national pet hospice practice.
+When Dr. McVety was in undergrad she volunteered at a human hospice.
+This gave her so much experience and expertise in the area of hospice care.
+A TED talk might even in your future as a veterinary professional!
+The TED talk titled “Why Veterinarians Will Change the Face of Human Death”, was given by Dr. McVety a few years ago.
+Now do you think while Dr. McVety was volunteering at that hospice in undergrad she would ever have imagined that years later she would be giving a TED talk?!
+Take risks and do what you love!
 Their goal is to empower every owner to care for their geriatric pets.
 Both Doctors graduated from the University of Florida College of Veterinary Medicine.
 You can read Dr. McVety’s interview here and Dr. Gardners interview here.